rnharpalani/Final-Project/README.md

 # Intro to Programming with Python

-this is a sample application
+this is my final project

 by [Rahul Harpalani](http://facebook.com)